yusra-haider/embl_python_software_engineer_test/README.md

 $ ./build_docker_image yes
 ```

 This should get the docker container up and running inside vagrant.
-Access the app via `localhost:8080`.
+Access the app via `localhost:8080`, and the documentation
+via `localhost:8080/docs`
 A sample usage of the endpoint would look like
 `http://localhost:8080/gene_search/?name=abc&species=amphilophus_citrinellus`